 carried an infection risk of 0.
 08%.
 This translates to 1 infection in about 1,250 exposures.
 This study assumed that no condoms were used during the sexual acts.

-Unfortunately, there have been no proper research in this category.
+Unfortunately, there has been no proper research in this category.

 Blood and Breastfeeding